 Over the years professional galleries, old mills, public buildings, assisted living facilities and even a flower farm have been the venue for the many shows per year the BVAA has held.
 At this time, we have a major spring and fall show.
 With a growing contingency of photographers, our January Show at Alternatives/Uxbridge exemplifies the hidden talent in our region.
 We participate in several other shows throughout the year in addition to our ongoing exhibit at the Milford Television Studio which changes every two months.

 The BVAA continues to have meetings at least every odd numbered month since our beginning and attempt to plan field trips and outings the months we don’t have formal meetings.
 With all the current talent and interest, we have a full schedule this year.
-Please visit our website BVAA.org to see our latest activities, meetings, show awards, member activities and galleries in addition to our Facebook page and Google+.
+Please visit our website BVAA.org to see our latest activities, meetings, show awards, member activities and galleries in addition to our pages on Facebook, Twitter, Instagram, TikTok, and other sites.

 The BVAA is a diverse and eclectic group that enjoys art and camaraderie.
 Come join us!